H2O Global News | Blog

 Written by H2O Team

 Flash drought meaning refers to a rapidly intensifying drought event.
-Unlike most droughts which develop gradually over months or even years, a flash drought materialises quickly, sometimes in just a few weeks.
-They are characterised by a fast-developing moisture deficit combined with excessively hot temperatures.
+Unlike most droughts, which develop gradually over months or even years, a flash drought materializes quickly, sometimes in just a few weeks.

 Common effects of flash drought include: